These are challenging times.

 Unfortunately, most industries suffer to varying degrees during an economic recession.

-Vítor Constâncio, former vice-president of the European Central Bank, said that the economic recession in 2020 “is coming from a demand deficiency and the disturbance on the supply chains.”
+Vítor Constâncio, former vice-president of the European Central Bank, said that the economic recession “is coming from a demand deficiency and the disturbance on the supply chains.”

 In other words, consumers are spending less because many are self-isolating at home.
 Plus, manufacturers and shipping companies are affected by sick workers and government restrictions.